OSS appliance MCP persistence — synthetic tenant + sqlx tables¶

 Secure upsert path (without SaaS /internal/*)¶

-OSS plasm-mcp (implemented): When PLASM_MCP_CONFIG_DATABASE_URL / PLASM_AUTH_STORAGE_URL / DATABASE_URL resolves, the OSS binary connects project_mcp_*, mounts McpConfig_v1 / McpApiKey_v1 routes under /internal/mcp-config/v1/* and /internal/mcp-api-key/v1/* (handlers in http_mcp_config.rs), and wires MCP transport API keys (Postgres auth KV when available, otherwise in-memory keys only until restart).
-Use cargo run -p plasm-agent --bin plasm-mcp -- --migrate-mcp-config-db against that URL to apply migrations.
+OSS plasm-mcp (implemented): When PLASM_MCP_CONFIG_DATABASE_URL / PLASM_AUTH_STORAGE_URL / DATABASE_URL resolves, the OSS binary connects project_mcp_*, mounts the same routes as private-control-plane-api.md McpConfig_v1 / McpApiKey_v1 under /internal/… (handlers in http_mcp_config.rs), and wires MCP transport API keys (Postgres auth KV when available, otherwise in-memory keys only until restart).
+Use cargo run -p plasm --bin plasm-mcp -- --migrate-mcp-config-db against that URL to apply migrations.

 Guards: